 - A waterproof phone case.
 Skip the pricey park photos and take some memories of your own.

 - Water shoes.
 A comfy and practical footwear choice as you’ll be getting in and out of the water as you navigate all the activities on the Xcaret map.
+Read more about this Footwear guide for the Xcaret owned park Xel-Ha, which applies equally to a day at Xcaret Park.

 - Snorkel equipment.
 If you’re not opting for the Xcaret Plus package, it can be cheaper to buy some snorkeling equipment and bring it with you.
 You’re likely to use it a lot on your holiday anyway.